Series 600 (Challenger 1P / Superboard)

 Normally, the ACIA is used for cassette I/O via the Frequency-shift keyer (FSK) transmitter and receiver on page 7.
 Baud rate generation is provided by U57 which is 300 baud for the standard cassette port – it may be increased up to 9600 baud by changing the input on pin 2 to a higher clock frequency in the chain of clock dividers (U30/U59).
 For example, connecting pin 2 to the CLK clock line yields 9600 baud operation (useful when bypassing the cassette altogether and loading programs from a PC).

-- BASIC ROMs: Follow pin 20 from each ROM and cut the traces before they reach the output of the 74LS04 inverters (U16).
-Run wires from pin 20 of each ROM directly to the outputs from the 74LS138 decoder (U73) – pins 12-15 as shown in the photo.
-While the original masked ROMs use active-high selects, 2716 EPROMs require active-low select lines.
+BASIC ROMs: Follow pin 20 from each ROM and cut the traces before they reach the output of the 74LS04 inverters (U16) – two cuts on top and two cuts under the board are required.
+Run wires from pin 20 of each ROM directly to the outputs from the 74LS138 decoder (U73) – pins 12-15.
+As well, pin 18 of all four BASIC ROMs are wired together and tied to +5V on the original board – cut this single trace (it can be found below the BASIC-4 socket) and jumper it to ground.

-ROM JUMPERS a photo detailing the jumpers for the monitor ROM as well as the four BASIC ROMs.
-You will notice that my board uses 2816 EEPROMs (pin-compatible with 2716 UV EPROMs) and a red jumper is visible instead of the proper modification to the monitor ROM jumper – the pin on the monitor ROM was simply bent sideways allowing the quick patch.
-A jumper was later soldered properly as shown.
+ROM JUMPERS a photo detailing the jumpers for the monitor ROM as well as the four BASIC ROMs for a revision D board.
+You will notice that my board uses 2816 EEPROMs (pin-compatible with 2716 UV EPROMs) and CEGMON was installed in the monitor ROM socket to upgrade the SYN600 monitor.
+Wiring for the character generator ROM was accomplished under the board with two jumpers.

-One contact on the internet suggested the use of MP3 files to store old tape images and load them back into the machine but a better solution is to use the RS-232 port to load and store BASIC programs to a PC running a terminal emulator package such as Procomm or Hyperterminal.
+For storage and loading of programs originally on cassette tape, MP3 files can be used to store old tape images and load them back into the machine but a better solution (i.e. completely digital and error proof) is to use the RS-232 port to load and store BASIC programs to a PC running a terminal emulator package such as Procomm or Hyperterminal.
 This is facilitated by the fact that typing ‘LOAD’ or ‘SAVE’ on the machine simply sends data going to the video display to the ACIA and accepts data arriving at the ACIA as if it were typed on the keyboard – this is one of the stranger features of an OSI C1P system an reminiscent of old PDP-8 teletype-based systems.
 For a PDP-8 running FOCAL, for example, the user ‘saves’ programs by listing them to the teletype but first setting the paper-tape punch ON so that received characters are punched to the tape.
 Similarly, the PDP-8 could not ‘tell’ whether a user was entering a program manually or via a paper-tape being read by the teletype so simply loading a paper-tape into the teletype and setting the punch to ‘read’ mode caused characters to be sent to the PDP-8 and the program to be entered.

 So, typing ‘SAVE’ on an OSI C1P system simply routed all text destined for the screen to the serial port as well (ditto for the ‘LOAD’ command).
 In that respect, simply replacing the FSK demodulator for the cassette tape system with an RS-232 level converter allows the Superboard to load programs from that port.
 Note that earlier 500-series systems often used an RS-232 serial connection instead of a video display and keyboard – video display was an added board and an added option.